Dash Cam Troubleshooting Guide

 f.
 If you have a dual Dash Cam, disconnect the rear camera cable from the front unit.
 If the front unit works as normal, there could be an issue with the connection cord or rear camera.

 h.
-Format your SD card – instructions here.
+Format your Micro SD card – instructions here.
 Reassess the issue with the formatted card.

 i.
-Update to the latest firmware – instructions here.
+Update/reinstall to the latest firmware – instructions here.
 Reassess the issue with the new firmware.

 2. If your Dash Cam is freezing while driving, automatically restarting or shutting down while driving, or showing an SD card error, try the following:

 a.
-Ensure you are not using a SanDisk branded card or a Micro SD card purchased off eBay.
-Try another SD card (preferably new) that is rated Class 10 write speed.
+Ensure you are not using a SanDisk branded card or a Micro SD card purchased off a marketplace site.
+Try another Micro SD card (preferably new) that is rated Class 10 write speed.

 b.
 Ensure there are no kinks, twists or compressions on any cords.